 Considerations Before Using Dexamethasone for Dogs

-Dexamethasone is a great medication because of its long lasting effects but because of its potent effect on the body, veterinarians rarely make it the first grab off the medicine shelf.
+Dexamethasone is a great medication because of its long lasting effects, but because of its potent effect on the body, veterinarians rarely make it the first grab off the medicine shelf.
 With the list of side effects are you able to monitor your dog closely to make note if any present themselves?
 The dosing schedule of the medication can also be different than other medications you have given your dog in the past.
 You may only be dosing your dog every other day, or longer, with dexamethasone.
 Also, when you discontinue the medication there is a very gradual weaning process so your dog’s body isn’t upset by the sudden departure of the steroid.
-Making sure all family members are on board with how the medication is dosed, for how long, and what side effects warrant immediate attention are extremely important when using dexamethasone.